BYTESHAUS/read-write/README+/software/docu/README+/markdown_on_git.md

 ### Markdown

-- Markdown doesn't have codes akin to HTML or rich-text formats (to begin with, essential non-breaking elements).
+- Markdown doesn't supply codes/symbols akin to HTML or rich-text formats (to begin with essential non-breaking elements).
 - Native markdown tables are intended for small portions.
 - There are no variables in markup (Remember, it's plain text).

 ### Git

-<b>The saddest experience:</b> you can't include shared content and snippets but <samp>copy-paste</samp>.
+<b>The saddest experience:</b> you can't include shared content and snippets but <kbd>COPY-PASTE</kbd>.
 (While even elementary repositories have common headers and footers of READMEs.)
 Next:

 - GitHub removes styles, classes, and most other formatting.\
-(Thus, there are always borders in both "marked down" and HTML-made tables.)
+(Thus, you can't remove borders in both "marked down" and HTML-made tables.)
-- There's no overlay for image loading, but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
+- There's no overlay for image loading, but blank space &ndash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
 - It's easier to list what the GitHub site editor has (a few shortcut keys) rather than what's wanted: toolbars, context menus, auto-saving, and so on.
 - GitHub isn't the fastest or the smartest markdown engine.
+Love it or leave it.

 ## More than text